 - Looking at real-time data changes for new content ideas and action points.

 - Following social media trends to see what your audience needs.

 - Keeping up to date with industry changes and regularly revisiting old and existing website copy.

 - Looking at big data (all of the relevant data) so you can base decision making on more than gut feel.

 - Creating tiered content strategies and aligning them – a blog post is great, but supporting this with an infographic and updating it from the data you receive after it goes live, is much better.

-- Asking your audience what they want.
-After all the content should be primarily for them to solve their needs.
+- Asking your audience what they want – after all, the content should be primarily to help them solve their needs.

 Need some help?